 The following column from Jennifer Pagliara, CapWealth Senior Advisor, appeared in The Tennessean on April 27, 2017.
 Read it at The Tennessean here.

-Jennifer Pagliara is a financial adviser with CapWealth Advisors.
+Jennifer Pagliara is a financial adviser with CapWealth advisers.
 Her column appears every other week in The Tennessean.